Resource: aws_ami#

 name

-- (Required) An unique name for the image.description
+- (Required) An unique name for the image.architecture

-- (Optional) A longer, human-readable description for the image.root_device_name
+- (Optional) A longer, human-readable description for the image.ebs_block_device

-- (Optional) The name of the root device.
-Valid values aredisk<N>
+- (Optional) The name of the root device.- Valid values:

 ,cdrom<N>